DominicMachado/DominicMachado.github.io/clas-141-f20/schedule-clas141-f20.md

 ## Week 4

 ### Monday, September 21
-- Freedom and Slavery in the Greek world
+- Freedom and Slavery in the Greek World
-- **Homework (due before class)**: Read the following [passage](https://drive.google.com/drive/folders/1oXvzf0sz8Rp1kkTTWX4YITnK4wPamaQP?usp=sharing) from Aristotle's poetics on slavery.
+- **Homework (due before class)**: Read the passage from [Aristotle](https://drive.google.com/drive/folders/1oXvzf0sz8Rp1kkTTWX4YITnK4wPamaQP?usp=sharing) on slavery.
+Select a passage from this document and jot down your reflections on it in your commonplace book.

+### Wednesday, September 23
+- Slavery and The Household
+- **Homework (due before class)**: No homework - Primary Source Analysis, due Friday.

+### Friday, September 25
+- Slavery, Trade, and Wealth
+- **Homework (due before class)**: **Primary Source Analysis due**.

 [Back to top.](#top)

 ***

+## Week 5

+### Monday, September 28
+- Slavery and the Greek State
+- **Homework (due before class)**: Read about the employment of enslaved people for a variety of [state jobs](https://drive.google.com/file/d/1V5US1Inf_TC13VQgM-_xWUhN6fctCkDo/view?usp=sharing) and in the [mines](https://drive.google.com/file/d/1tr2hgiavx75NI-SqzI7Wl1G2OTXbEZhH/view?usp=sharing).
+Select a passage from this document and jot down your reflections on it in your commonplace book.

+### Wednesday, September 30
+- NO CLASS!!!

+### Friday, October 2
+- Resistance and Freedom
+- **Homework (due before class)**: